-- Remind the child about making positive behaviour choices. - Identify which rule has been broken and what behaviours staff would like to see them demonstrate. - Remind the child that if this behaviour continues, there will be a consequence. - All staff remain calm and use de-escalation techniques.

-- When the child is calm, staff members listen to the child.
+- Remind the child about making positive behaviour choices. - Identify which rule has been broken and what behaviours staff would like to see them demonstrate. - Remind the child that if this behaviour continues, there will be a consequence. - All staff remain calm and use de-escalation techniques. - When the child is calm, staff members listen to the child.
 As a school, we feel it is vital that children feel heard.
-The staff member uses restorative conversations with the child and discuss how the situation could have been different. - School staff will explain the consequence, inform SLT, record any serious incidents on CPOMs and inform parents/ carers in private.
-We strongly believe that children should not feel they are being portrayed negatively. - If children consistently make poor behaviour choices, SLT may make the decision to make a Behaviour Plan with parents, carers and class teachers, where they monitor triggers, behaviours and outcomes from individual pupils. - Where pupils, staff and others are at risk due to inappropriate or unacceptable behaviour risk assessments and action plans are put in place and procedures followed to ensure that everyone is safe.
+The staff member uses restorative conversations with the child and discuss how the situation could have been different. - Two key strands of restorative conversations are to develop empathy towards others through understanding who has been affected, and to seek to restore by focusing on how to make the situation 'right'. - School staff will explain the consequence, inform SLT, record any serious incidents on CPOMs and inform parents and carers in private.
+We strongly believe that children should not feel they are being portrayed negatively. - Consequences given will relate to the behaviour that has occurred.
+For example: if a display has been damaged, a child may help to repair the display with an adult; if work has not been completed, a child may complete this in their own time; if a child has purposefully made a mess or damaged, they will help to clean up or repair. - If children consistently make poor behaviour choices, SLT may make the decision to make a Behaviour Plan with parents, carers and class teachers.
+Triggers, behaviours and outcomes for individual pupils may be monitored using an ABCD chart.
+A Positive Handling Plan (PHP) or a Reducing Anxiety Management Plan (RAMP) may be written if this is need to support the child, staff, and families to achieve better behaviour in school. - Where pupils, staff and others are at risk due to inappropriate or unacceptable behaviour risk assessments and action plans are put in place and procedures followed to ensure that everyone is safe.
 These are evaluated and amended as and when appropriate. - Exclusions: this procedure will be actioned only by the Headteacher and where there is a serious breach to the school's Behaviour Policy.
 Accordingly, fixed-term or permanent exclusions will be conducted in conjunction with current DfE and Local Authority guidance.